 Plant transformaton

 Seeds of the Solanum lycopersicum L. (cv Rubion) tomato were surface-sterilized and germinated on a Murashige and Skoog inorganic salt medium (Murashige and Skoog 1962).
-Tomato transformation was performed via the Agrobacterium-mediated transformation method using cotyledon and hypocotyl explants as described in (Park et al. 2003).
+Tomato transformation was performed via the Agrobacterium-mediated transformation method using cotyledon and hypocotyl explants as described (Park et al. 2003).
 Agrobacterium tumefaciens LBA4404 was used in generating stable transgenic plants.
 The plasmids containing CHI and Del/Ros were introduced into A. tumefaciens using the freeze-thaw method (Holsters et al. 1978).
 Following inoculation with A. tumefaciens, the plant cultures were maintained at 25 ˚C under a 16-h photoperiod.
 After 6 to 8 weeks, regenerated shoots were transferred to a rooting medium for 6 additional weeks.
 The greenhouse temperature was maintained within a range of 25 ˚C to 30 ˚C (Lim et al. 2014).

 Molecular analysis of transgenic plants

-Tomato genomic DNA and RNA were extracted from leaf tissue with the Qiagen Plant DNA extraction kit.
+Tomato genomic DNA and RNA were extracted from leaf tissue with Qiagen Plant DNA extraction kit.
 Tomato RNA was extracted from the peel and flesh with the Qiagen Plant RNA extraction kit. cDNA was synthesized using moloney murine leukaemia virus-reverse transciptase (BD Biosciences Clontech, Palo Alto, CA, USA).
 All polymerase chain reactions (PCR) were performed with a GoTaq Flexi DNA Polymerase kit (Promega Corporation, Madison, WI, USA).

 HPLC analysis

 One gram of peel was frozen in liquid nitrogen and macerated in a 15 ml round-bottom tube with a plastic pestle.
 The samples were hydrolyzed with 4.8 ml of 62.5% methanol and 1.2 ml 6M HCl for 60 min at 45˚C. The extracts were cooled on ice and sonicated at temperature for 45 min and then centrifuged at 13,000 RPM for 20 min.
 Supernatant filtering was performed with a 0.45 μm filter.
-The extraction procedure was following (Muir et al. 2001).
+The extraction procedure was following a published protocol (Muir et al. 2001).

-HPLC analysis was modified from (Oh et al. 2009).
+HPLC analysis was modified from a published paper (Oh et al. 2009).
 The HPLC system includes an autosampler (SpectraSYSTEM AS1000, Thermo Separation Products, San Jose, CA, USA), a pump (HP 1050, Hewlett Packard, Palo Alto, CA, USA), an integrator (HP 3396, Hewlett Packard, Palo Alto, CA, USA), and a UV/VIS detector (Acutect 500, Thermo Separation Products, San Jose, CA, USA).
 A 5 μL sample was injected into the HPLC column (Discovery BIO Wde Bore C18, 15 cm x 4.6 mm, 5 μm, Supelco, Inc., Bellefonte, PA, USA) with a guard column (Discovery BIO Wide Bore C18, 2cm x 4mm, 5 μm, Supelco, Inc., Bellefonte, PA, USA).
 The sample was eluted with eluant A [H2O/ CH3COOH (338/1, v/v)] and eluant B [H2O/C4H10O/CH3COOH (330/8/1, v/v/v)] at a flow rate of 1.8 mL/min.
 The gradient is A 20 ~ 20%, B 80 ~ 80%, 0~5 min: A 20 ~ 0%, B 80 ~ 100%, 5 ~ 25 min.
 Qualitative identification of flavonoid peaks was determined by co-chromatography (equivalent retention time) with chemically pure standards (5 mg/100 mL), and quantification was based on the integration of the peak area compared with a standard curve.
 The standards are quercetin-3-O-glucoside (Sigma–Aldrich, St. Louis, MO, USA), rutin (Sigma–Aldrich, St. Louis, MO, USA), Kaempferol rutinoside (Sigma–Aldrich, St. Louis, MO, USA), Quercetin (Sigma–Aldrich, St. Louis, MO, USA), Naringenin (Sigma–Aldrich, St. Louis, MO, USA), and Naringenin chalcone (Sigma–Aldrich, St. Louis, MO, USA).

 Total flavonoid and anthocyanin content